 The Maryland Department of Transportation (MDOT) announced their Traffic Relief Plan to reduce traffic congestion by adding four toll lanes to the existing general purpose lanes.
 But widening highways doesn’t actually relieve congestion.
 It may seem logical that adding more lanes would reduce traffic, but what actually happens is that more lanes attract more drivers, and traffic builds up again.
 Traffic will fill empty space.
 It’s called induced demand, and it’s been documented all over the country, and all over the world.

 The U.S. Public Interest Research Group’s latest list of highway “boondoggles,“ calling out expensive projects that would do little to solve problems and divert funds away from better solutions, included Maryland’s $9 billion P3 proposal for I-270 and I-495,

 What is a P3 Project?

-The proposed I-495 & I-270 P3 Program would add four privatized managed toll lanes to the existing general purpose lanes.
+The proposed I-495 & I-270 P3 Program would add four privatized managed toll lanes.
 The companies would recoup their investments by collecting tolls from motorists who use the managed lanes, leading to concerns about the cost of traveling in these lanes and financial liability for the State if the toll revenue doesn’t cover the private investor’s costs.

 The more expensive the project, the higher the tolls have to be to cover the costs.
 The Action Committee on Transit estimates that tolls for new lanes added to I-270 north of Shady Grove could be as high as $41 per trip.